YashPradhan77/Redis-with-ElastiCache/README.md

 ![Screenshot 2024-06-05 135412](https://github.com/YashPradhan77/Redis-with-ElastiCache/assets/83752766/c6cabbff-7cf4-4b1d-bc1b-331412277186)

 # For Pub/Sub

+Redis Pub/Sub allows for message broadcasting to multiple subscribers.
 In redis Pub/Sub, You publish a message to a channel , and any subscriber to that channel will recieve the message
 Code: publish.py , subscribe.py